tarehart/RLBot/README.md

 1. Look in rlbot.cfg and modify as desired.
 1. Open Rocket League.
-1. Launch the java component of ReliefBot.
-You've got options:
-   - On the command line, run `gradlew.bat run`
+1. On the command line, run `gradlew.bat run` to start ReliefBots' brain.
-   - Or, if you've set up IntelliJ, right click on `src/main/java/tarehart/rlbot/ReliefBotMain.kt` and choose Run or Debug.
-   If you do this, you will need to update that run configuration to include the JVM args defined in build.gradle, e.g. java.library.path.
+The console output may show a percentage less than 100%, but once a little java window pops up, it's ready to go.
-1. On the command line, run `python runner.py`
+1. On the command line, run `python runner.py`.
+This should start up a game.

 For more advanced ways to use rlbot.cfg, see https://github.com/RLBot/RLBot/wiki/Setup-Instructions-%28current%29

+If you have trouble with these instructions, see if you can at least get https://github.com/RLBot/RLBotJavaExample working.
+Same general concept, but more thorough instructions (including video tutorial).

 ## ReliefBot Development Environment Setup